lypitech/shuvlog/README.md

 <a href="sink-console"></a>
 - `ConsoleSink`
-> [!IMPORTANT]
+  > IMPORTANT:
   > Logs that have a level greater than or equal to `kError` will be outputted to the standard error output.

   __Parameters:__
   None.